scjx123/tp/docs/UserGuide.md

 ### `mc` - Prints MCs

 Typing `mc` prints the number of MCs based on selected option.
+By default, this command focuses on the entire module list.
+In order to print the MC of taken modules, do remember to enter 'focus taken' before proceeding with this command.

 Syntax: